elatov/elatov.github.io/_posts/2024-03-14-kubespray-random-networking-troubleshooting.md

 tags: [kubespray, ipvs, ingress-nginx, metallb]
 ---

 I did my regular kubespray upgrade and after the upgrade some things stopped working.
+Here are some issues I ran into.

 ## DNS failures